Finding Your Gig

 Register Your Freelance Business

 Providing services and resources without a traditional employer, such as freelance work, qualifies you as a small business owner.
 If you engage in business in San Francisco you must register at the SF Office of the Treasurer & Tax Collector (TTX) within 15 days of commencing business in San Francisco.
-This includes gig economy freelancers who may only occasionally work in San Francisco, such as a TNC driver that is only in the city for an occasional drop off every few weeks.
+This includes gig economy freelancers who may only occasionally work in San Francisco.
 If your total time working in San Francisco exceeds 7 days in a calendar year, you must get a business registration certificate.You don’t need to register with the IRS.
 You can register yourself using your Social Security number.

 Some entrepreneurs may find registering as a Limited Liability Company (LLC) or other designated entity to be most beneficial depending on the trade.
 To view all of your designation options check out the Business Structure page.